nixworks/public/news/2016/03/29/index.md

 ##### Iran and weapons of mass destruction
 ### [Reuters reports the United States and its European allies have notified the UN that Iran's launching of nuclear-capable missiles violated United Nations Security Council resolution 2231 which endorsed the Iran deal, i.e., the Joint Comprehensive Plan of Action (JCPOA), last year. ](/news/2016/03/29/reuters-reports-the-united-states-and-its-european-allies-have-notified-the-un-that-iran-s-launching-of-nuclear-capable-missiles-violated-un.md)
-_Context: Iran, Iran and weapons of mass destruction, Joint Comprehensive Plan of Action, Reuters, Security Council, U.S., United Nations Security Council Resolution 2231_
+_Context: Iran, Iran and weapons of mass destruction, Joint Comprehensive Plan of Action, Reuters, United Nations Security Council, United Nations Security Council Resolution 2231, United States_

 ##### Turkey-United States relations
 ### [The United States State Department and the Pentagon order families of U.S. diplomats and military personnel to leave posts in southern Turkey due to "increased threats from terrorist groups" in the country.
 This order comes two days before Turkish President Recep Tayyip Erdogan's arrival in the U.S. for security meetings. ](/news/2016/03/29/the-united-states-state-department-and-the-pentagon-order-families-of-u-s-diplomats-and-military-personnel-to-leave-posts-in-southern-turke.md)